 Bold experimentation in Sweden…

 The first whisky distillery in Sweden was created in 2002 in the village of Mackmyra.
-The founders were determined that the spirit produced should be as Swedish as possible, so every ingredient has been sourced within a 75 mile radius, with the exception of their yeast which comes from Rotebro in Stockholm County.
+The founders were determined that the spirit should be as Swedish as possible, so every ingredient was sourced within a 75 mile radius, with the exception of yeast, which comes from Rotebro in Stockholm County.
 Barley comes from Dalarna and Strömsta Manor in Enköping whilst peat is cut from a local bog near Österfärnebo.
 Ex-bourbon and sherry casks rest alongside unique Swedish oak vessels as they slowly age towards maturity in the disused Bodås Mine in Hofors.

 Mackmyra have earned a reputation for experimentation over the years with adventurous releases matured and finished in casks containing everything from Cherry Wine to Scotch Ale to Mulled Wine and Calvados.
 The driving force behind this incredible creativity is master blender Angela D’Orazio, who started with the company back in 2004.

 A former brand ambassador for Glenmorangie and founder of the Swedish branch of the Scotch Malt Whisky Society, D’Orazio is responsible for the blends and recipes produced within the organisation, as well as maintaining standards of quality and taking care of maturing whisky stocks.
 In 2019, her work was recognised with an induction into Whisky Magazine‘s prestigious Hall of Fame.